camunda/camunda-docs/docs/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ---

 :::note
-The **connector SDK** is a prototype and subject to breaking changes.
+The **connector SDK** is in developer preview and subject to breaking changes.
 Use at your own risk!
 :::

 The **connector SDK** allows you to easily develop own **connectors**.
 With the help of the SDK you can easily perform common operations, such as